 How to stir fry

-My essential how to stir fry tips are often overlooked.
-If you're not sure how to stir fry, here are a few steps to a perfect stir fry.
+Essential how to stir fry tips are often overlooked.
+If you're not sure how, here are a few steps to a perfect stir fry.

 - The most important step in any stir fry is preparation.
 Everything must be prepared in advance, including meat (chicken, beef, shrimp) and all vegetables cut and prepped before you turn on the heat.